Chin Peng: Publications

 Chin Peng co-authored his story with Singapore-based writers and publishers Ian Ward, who was formerly the Southeast Asia correspondent for the London conservative newspaper, The Daily Telegraph, and Ward's wife Norma Miraflor.
 The book named Alias Chin Peng: My Side of History, was published in 2003.

 Another book, Dialogues with Chin Peng: New Light on the Malayan Communist Party by editors C. C. Chin and Karl Hack, was published by the Singapore University Press in 2004.
 This book details a series of meetings held in Australia that Chin Peng had attended with historians and military experts.

 Media portrayal

 In 2006, a documentary film about Chin Peng was made called The Last Communist.
 It was banned by the Ministry of Home Affairs of Malaysia.

-Another documentary film about him called I Love Malaya was released.
+Another documentary film about Chin Peng called I Love Malaya was released 25 November 2006.